 Skip the ranch dip and dressing (often made with high-fructose corn syrup), and enjoy fresh veggies with hummus made from chickpeas.
 You can make your own or find it fresh at a local grocery store.
-It’s a good source of protein and fiber, which helps regulate blood sugar levels.
+This no-sugar snack for diabetics is a good source of protein and fiber, which helps regulate blood sugar levels.
 But go easy on how much hummus you eat.
 A half-cup contains about 200 calories.

 3. Tuna Fish and whole-grain crackers

 Here’s another easy to take-and-make snack that will help keep your blood sugar levels in check.
 Spread a little tuna fish on whole grain crackers and enjoy.
 It’s a healthy source of protein and fiber, low in calories, and high in omega-3 fatty acids.